cosmologicon/pyjam/reflections/README.txt

 Requirements
 ------------

 Requires Python 3 and Pygame 1.9.
-Tested on Ubuntu using Python 3.8 with Pygame 1.9.6.
+Tested on Ubuntu using Python 3.8 with Pygame 1.9.6, and Python 3.9 with Pygame 2.1.2.

-On the last day of PyWeek I encountered a severe performance regression when testing on Pygame 2.1.2 that makes the game completely unplayable.
-I will attempt to work around it and upload another version, but this version should be run with Pygame 1.9 only.

 To install the requirements on Ubuntu: